admpresales/nimbusserver-ansible/README.md

 # nimbusserver-ansible
-Ansible project to build nimbusserver
+Ansible project to build nimbusserver on Centos 7 Minimal

+To install git: yum install -y git

 To install ansible, run the install-ansible.sh script